pcm-dpc/propagator/docs/getting-started.md

 ## First Simulation

 The repository ships with small GeoTIFF datasets and configuration files under `example/`.
-Run a deterministic simulation in GeoTIFF mode with:
+Run a simulation in GeoTIFF mode with:

 ```bash
 uv run propagator \